Are you trying to compare Gravity Forms vs Ninja Forms vs WPForms?

 You can drag the field onto your form and customize it.
 When you’re finished, click the Done button, and the right-hand pane closes.
 You can then click the plus icon again to add your next field.

-If you’re building a long form, this process adds a lot of extra clicks.
-WPForms lets you see the form and the fields at the same time, which is a better way of working.
+If you’re building a long form, this process adds a lot of extra clicks because you have to repeatedly open and close the fields to drag them.
+WPForms lets you see the form and the fields at the same time.

 WPForms Ease of Use

-WPForms is the easiest form builder for beginners.
+WPForms is the easiest form builder for beginners designed to provide the best user experience.

 To build a form, you can pick a template and then customize it, which really helps to speed things up.